Updates About Educational Courses on Marketplace

 The tests in the Create an Empty Array task were adjusted, and the task description was clarified to avoid confusion.

 Introduction to Python

-These are all the important content updates for now!
+These are all of the vital content updates for now!

 Happy learning and teaching!